cairo-book/cairo-book/src/ch03-01-what-is-ownership.md

                                           // function
 }

-// This function takes an instance of A and returns one fn takes_and_gives_back(some_a: A) -> A { // some_a comes into
+// This function takes an instance some_a of A and returns it fn takes_and_gives_back(some_a: A) -> A { // some_a comes into
                                           // scope